DPhil, CBiol FSB

 Professor Richard Oreffo holds the chair of Musculoskeletal Science and is Co-founder of the Centre for Human Development, Stem Cells and Regeneration.
-He is also Associate Dean Enterprise for the Faculty of Medicine.

 Richard leads the Bone and Joint Research Group based at the Institute of Developmental Sciences, Southampton General Hospital.
 He has extensive expertise in skeletal biology and the mechanisms involved in skeletal stem cell differentiation.

 The Group is focused on understanding bone development and developing strategies to regenerate bone and cartilage using stem cell technology and innovative scaffolds for orthopaedic application.
 Much of the work is undertaken in multidisciplinary programmes and Richard has published more than 200 peer-reviewed papers, 20 reviews and book chapters, and holds 6 patents.

 In 2001 Richard was recognised with the Maxime Hanns award for collaborative research in Bone Tissue Engineering, appointed to a Senior Lectureship in 2002 and to a Readership and Personal chair in 2004.

 In 2008 he was appointed to the Research Council for Health of the Academy of Finland and was a member of the BBSRC Healthy Organism Panel (Deputy Chair), ARC Research Committee and UK National Stem Cell Network Advisory Committee.
 He is has served on the board of Southampton Asset Management and has consulted for several biotechnology / Pharma companies.
 He serves / has served on a number of Research Council Committees and is a Fellow of the Institute of Biology.